ehough/docker-kodi/README.md

 1. **Linux** and [**Docker**](https://www.docker.com)

-   Though not yet extensively tested, this image should work on any Linux distribution with a functional Docker installation.
+   This image should work on any Linux distribution with a functional Docker installation.

 1. **A connected display and speaker(s)**